adrianosastre/be-live-coding/node-graphql-challenge/README.md

 ## Notes and Assumptions

-- The `events` data source is in memory (e.g., an array of objects in .ts file).
+- The `events` data source is in memory (an array of objects in .ts file).
 - Focus on meeting functional requirements first.
 - Add error handling and validation if time permits.
-- Feel free to ask clarifying questions during the interview.

 The project is already working, using the provided mock data, with the following query and results:
 ```graphql